PlamediD/Traveler-app-/README.md

 ![image](https://github.com/PlamediD/Traveler-app-/assets/83699098/8974495e-9530-454b-8d9a-8149e1c48832)

 Users can now set a budget for their trip.
 Testing was added for this functionality, and there is also a weather API.
+Tests have been provided for the new functionality.